Jon McGlocklin: Playing career

 A sharpshooting 6'5" guard from Indiana University, McGlockin was selected by the Cincinnati Royals in the third round of the 1965 NBA draft.
 After two seasons there, he was left unprotected in the 1967 expansion draft and selected by the San Diego Rockets.
 He only stayed one season in San Diego before being left unprotected in the 1968 expansion draft, in which he was taken by the Milwaukee Bucks.

 McGlocklin stayed in Milwaukee for eight years, helping lead the Bucks to the NBA Championship (as a teammate of Kareem Abdul-Jabbar and Oscar Robertson) in 1971.
 He scored 9,169 points in his NBA career, and his #14 jersey has been retired by the Bucks franchise.
 He also represented the Bucks in the 1969 NBA All-Star Game.

 McGlocklin was best known for his high-arcing "rainbow" jump shot from the wings, in what would now be three-point territory.
 It was most effective when paired in a two-man play with Jabbar: if the opposing guard fell back to double-team Jabbar, McGlocklin would make them pay from the perimeter; when the guard came out to defend him, he would pass the ball down to Jabbar with only one defender, who under most circumstances was out-matched.

 McGlocklin was selected as one of the "Top 50 Basketball Players" of the 20th Century, in his home state of Indiana, as well as being inducted into the Indiana Basketball Hall of Fame, Wisconsin Basketball Coaches Association and the Wisconsin Athletic Hall of Fame.

 Announcing

 McLocklin retired at the end of the 1975–76 season; he was the last member of the Bucks' inaugural roster still on the team.
 He immediately joined the Bucks' television broadcast team as color commentator, a post he has held for 45 years.
 He and play-by-play announcer Jim Paschke called Bucks games together for 35 years until Paschke's retirement at the end of the 2020–21 season.

-Having been associated with the Bucks franchise for every year of its existence, he is often called "Mr. Buck" by Bucks fans.
+Having been associated with the Bucks franchise for every year of its existence, he is often called "Mr. Buck" and "The Original Buck" by Bucks fans.